ljzhou1995/LeetCode/README.md

-# LeetCode.Python3
+# LeetCode
-Personal LeetCode.Python3 Solutions
+Personal LeetCode Solutions
+Using by Python3/MySQL